atomic_flutter 0.5.1 copy "atomic_flutter: ^0.5.1" to clipboard

-A lightweight, reactive state management solution for Flutter applications with domain-specific atoms.
+A lightweight, reactive state management solution for Flutter applications with async state support and domain-specific atoms.

 atomic_flutter #